iai-group/UserSimCRS/docs/source/interaction_model.rst

 Interaction model
 =================

-The interaction model is based on (Zhang & Balog, 2020) [1]_ and defines the allowed transitions between dialogue acts based on their intents.
+The interaction model is based on `[Zhang & Balog, 2020] <https://arxiv.org/abs/2006.08732>`_ and defines the allowed transitions between dialogue acts based on their intents.
 In our implementation, the interaction model is also responsible for the updating of the agenda based on a predefined dialogue strategy.

 Define allowed transitions
 --------------------------